-A strong commitment to sustainable development: Bordeaux Science Agro has set the bar high in the management of its urban vineyard.
+A strong commitment to sustainable development: Bordeaux Science Agro has set itself a requirement of exemplarity in the management of its urban vineyard.
 The Château is constantly seeking to improve its environmental performance and is a member of the Environmental Management System, the first such association for Bordeaux wines, which is certified ISO 14001.
 It has already allowed the vineyard management to be improved by reducing inputs, waste and waste recycling.
-Because of our urban position, we have also integrated the human environment in our approach through awareness and prevention campaigns.
+Because of our urban situation, we have also integrated the human environment into our approach through awareness and prevention campaigns.

-Agro-ecology: The fact that we belong to a school of agronomy has allowed us to extend our environmental approach : we have embarked upon an agro-ecological programme based on research and innovation, the objective of which is to generate practices which are respectful of the environment and economically viable at the same time.
+Agro-ecology: The fact that we belong to a school of agronomy has allowed us to extend our environmental approach : we have launched an agro-ecological programme based on research and innovation, the aim is to generate practices that are both respectful of the environment and economically viable.

 Transmission of our know-how: This vineyard is also a place of sharing and transmitting knowledge.
 It is a pedagogical tool accessible to all engineering students whether it is in the field of production, financial management or sales and marketing.
 We receive many interns who want to add practical experience to their studies.